 360 communication plans are most often an effort to homogenize brand content on various touchpoint.
 That’s important for sure but not enough.
-The key to taking the best out of an activation stagegy is true integration.
-That’s the essence of our consulting mission at ROI\marketing, over and beyond marketing effectiveness audits.
+The key to taking the best out of an activation stagegy is true integration through a zero-based budget (ZBB) approach.
+That’s the essence of our consulting mission at ROI MARKETING, over and beyond marketing effectiveness audits.

 What an Integrated Communications Plan (ICP) is not…